-Awesome low-tech fun – the essence of camp.
-Some of our activities (swim time & horseback rides) are pre-scheduled to ensure that everyone gets a chance to enjoy them.
-On the first night of a full-week session, campers and leaders discuss and choose the rest of their adventures for the week.
-We offer a progression of activities based on the age group, program focus, and skill level of our campers.
-There are new challenges and experiences for the youngest of campers all the way to more adventurous older youth.
+Good old-fashioned fun – the essence of camp.
+We offer a progression of activities based on the age group, program focus, and skill level.
+There are new challenges and experiences for the youngest of campers all the way to more adventurous older youth and adults.

 Check out some of our favorite camp activities below.